From CHAN MAY PORT:

 SHORE EXCURSIOn FROM TIEN SA PORT

 Da Nang is my 'hometown' and my team and I really love sharing it with our overseas friends.
-Tien Sa port is part of this wealthy, modern and rapidly expanding city and its where many Vietnamese aspire to live!
-But it has a long history too - with origins that date back to the ancient kingdom of Champa established in 192AD.
+Tien Sa port is part of this wealthy, modern and rapidly expanding city and Da nang is where many Vietnamese aspire to live!
+But it has a long history too - with origins that date back to the ancient kingdom of Champa.
 It was originally called Cua Han during early Dai Viet times, and Tourane during French colonial rule.
-So in this full 8 hour private tour we look closely at my country's culture, history, beauty & beliefs.
+So in Xuan Tu's full 8 hour Private Shore Excursion we look closely at my country's culture, history, beauty & beliefs.

-We start our tour by greeting you at Tien Sa port gate, and in our modern air conditioned vehicle with professional driver we make our 10 minute drive along the seafront of Da Nang bay stopping to see fishermen's wives selling their husband's fresh catch - see if you can identify each fish on sale!
+We start our tour by greeting you shipside at Tien Sa port, and in our modern air conditioned vehicle with professional driver we make our 10 minute drive along the seafront of Da Nang bay, stopping to see fishermen's wives selling their husband's fresh catch - see if you can identify each fish on sale!
 We see coracle shaped boats still in use today.
 Frequent comfort stops are made during the day to freshen-up if required.

 Visiting anywhere in and around Da Nang it is difficult not to see remnants of, or escape discussion of the effects of the Vietnam War - in 1965 the US Marine Corp landed at 'Red Beach 2', our International Airport was once the giant US Da Nang airbase and My Khe Beach was an area for R&R. Marble Mountains was not immune to the war's effects, so remember to ask your guide about its use during the conflict.

-During our day's tour and depending on traffic, we cross one or more of the 3 bridges of Da Nang: Han River Bridge, Tran Thi Ly Bridge and the famous Dragon Bridge that literally comes alive on weekend evenings, breathing fire & water!
+During our excursion and depending on traffic, we cross one or more of the 3 bridges of Da Nang: Han River Bridge, Tran Thi Ly Bridge and its famous Dragon Bridge.

-We are now just 15 minutes from Tien Sa, so we must say goodbye as you are returned safely to port in plenty of time for your ship's departure after your memorable day.
+We have now come full circle and are just 15 minutes from Tien Sa, so we must say goodbye as we return you safely to port in plenty of time for your ship's departure after a memorable day

 My 'Da Nang & Hai Van Pass Private Shore Excursion' fee includes;